 • He dodged an arrow by studying the night before the test.

-Other ways to say: Avoided harm, escaped trouble
+Other ways to say: Avoided harm, escaped trouble, had a close call

 8. Arrow points the way